 The Pearl San Antonio

-The Pearl is a historic San Antonio TX neighbourhood that sprung up in the 1880s – around the same time Laura Ingalls was frolicking on the prairie, and when, in this town, the Pearl Brewing Company sprung up.
+The Pearl is a historic San Antonio TX neighbourhood that sprung up in the 1880s – around the same time Laura Ingalls was frolicking on the prairie.
+Around this time, the Pearl Brewing company also began operations.
 Linked by the river and the brewery, the Pearl neighbourhood is now gentrified after years of neglect since the brewery closed in 2001.

 Now it’s a cultural and culinary destination, sporting a vibe like Austin rocked before it reached peak hipness.
-If you’re looking for a warm, cultural getaway, consider San Antonio.
-Then make a beeline for Pearl.
+If you’re looking for a warm, cultural getaway, think San Antonio.
+Then make a beeline for the Pearl.
 Here’s a game plan for your time there.

 The Pearl San Antonio Restaurants

 There are many fantastic restaurants to eat at in San Antonio and many of them lie within Pearl.
 Jump-start your day with a French-style patisserie from Bakery Lorraine.
 The pastry chef owners met while working for Thomas Keller at Bouchon Bakery in Napa Valley.